morganthomas/winning-arguments/winning-arguments.md

 ## Games and winning

 Let's start with "winning."
 What is winning?
-For starters, winning is something that happens to people in games (chess, baseball, etc.).
+For starters, winning is most often something that happens to people in games (chess, baseball, etc.).

 Question: is winning something that ever happens *except* in the context of some game?